 Monoclonal antibody 2C5 specifically targets neutrophil extracellular traps

-Institution: Northeastern University, USA
+Institution: Northeastern University

-Cell Line: HL-60 (Human leukemia cell line)
+Cell Lines: HL-60 (Human leukemia cell line)

-Conclusions: Neutrophil extracellular traps (NETs) are a defense mechanism against pathogens, such as bacteria, they have also been implicated as an important part of a wide range of pathologies, such as protecting tumor cells from T lymphocytes and natural killer cells; involved in acute thrombotic complications in cardiovascular and autoimmune disease, and most recently it was shown that NETs may contribute to organ damage and mortality in COVID-19.
+Summary: Neutrophil extracellular traps (NETs) are a defense mechanism against pathogens, such as bacteria, they have also been implicated as an important part of a wide range of pathologies, such as protecting tumor cells from T lymphocytes and natural killer cells; involved in acute thrombotic complications in cardiovascular and autoimmune disease, and most recently it was shown that NETs may contribute to organ damage and mortality in COVID-19.
 Thus, it is important to detect and remove NETs when their pathological role becomes dominant.
 In this publication, L. P. Mendes with colleagues have developed a method to visualize and detect NET-affected areas using 2C5 antibody modified nanocarriers.
 Authors have employed HoloMonitor M4 to study HL-60 cell morphology after treatment with differentiation agents.